Rust Traits: Defining Character

 3. Hub file content = pub mod ...; for every child module (files AND subdirectories)

-4. Leaf files don’t need hubs
+4. Leaf files don’t need hub files

 Show me the code!